choulab/lab-website/content/authors/sophia/_index.md

 - Researchers
 ---

-Ziji (David) Guo is a first-year PhD student in Biomedical Engineering at the University of Toronto.
-His research focuses on DNA origami.
-He hold a BSc degree in Pharmacology at the University of Toronto, completed projects under Dr. Roger McIntyre and Dr. Leonardo Salmena.
-He earned his Master of Health Science degree in Molecular Microbiology and Immunology at Johns Hopkins University, and completed projects under Dr. Alan Scott and Dr. Jennifer Kavran.
+Sophia is a Direct-Entry Biomedical Engineering PhD student at the University of Toronto.
+Her research interests are immunoengineering, dna technology, and drug delivery.

+Prior to joining the Chou Lab, she earned her undergraduate degree in Biomedical Engineering at the University of North Carolina at Chapel Hill with a specialization in pharmacoengineering and regenerative medicine.
+She completed projects studying microparticle formulations for vaccine adjuvants and autoimmune diseases with a focus on how microparticle properties influence immune responses under Dr. Kristy Ainslie in the UNC Eshelman School of Pharmacy.
+She also worked at Epigenos Biosciences, Fujifilm Biotechnologies, and Beam Therapeutics.

+Outside the lab, Sophia likes to hike, bake, and explore new places.